Program Category: MA Programs

 In addition to the requirements listed below, students must submit:

-- a statement of academic purpose emphasizing academic goals, anticipated program of study, and expected impact on career (no more than 1,000 words)
+- Statement of academic purpose emphasizing academic goals, anticipated program of study, and expected impact on career (no more than 1,000 words)

-- proficiency (Intermediate II level) in a language other than English.
-Students may choose one of three options in which to confirm their language proficiency.
+- Students must demonstrate intermediate proficiency in a language other than English equivalent to four semesters of collegiate study.
+Students have multiple options by which they can confirm their language proficiency.
 Click here to learn more.